EightFold24/pwa-training/07-AWS-Serverless/README.md

 But in this tutorial we are going to use Amazon's AWS to give our website a backend datastore.

+## Prerequisites
+For this part of the tutorial we assumes you have a website with a form that is ready to submit some data to a datastore.
+You will also need access to the following.

+- An AWS account*
+- A text editor
+- Recommended browser: The latest version of Chrome

+_*There are login credentials stored in the private Applied Innovation Sharepoint page, under [accounts](https://kainossoftwareltd.sharepoint.com/sites/appliedinnovation/Lists/Accounts/AllItems.aspx).
+Use the "AWS - User Access" account._

 ## TODO

 This tutorial is broken up into five modules.
 You must complete each module before proceeding to the next.